casetext/locavore/README.md

 ### Option 1
 `npm install -g locavore`.
 Type `locavore` in a folder that contains one or more folders containing your lambda functions.
 (Or type `locavore <path-to-functions-folder>`)

-Locavore will start a web server on `process.env.PORT || 3033` that emulates the Lambda REST API.
+Locavore will start a web server that emulates the Lambda REST API.
+The server runs on port:

+- Specified by `-p` or `--port`; or
+- Specified by the `PORT` environment variable; or
+- 3033

 ### Option 2
 `require('locavore')` in your project.